-Everyone knows that eating candies, drinking sodas or wine and smoking cigarettes come under bad habits for teeth.
+Everyone knows that eating candies and sweets comes under bad habits for teeth.
 We also know that chewing on hard things such as pens or pencils is not good either as it can damage teeth enamel.
-However, there are several other mistakes that can ruin your teeth that you may not be paying attention to.
+However, there are several other food items that can ruin your teeth that you may not be paying attention to.
 Here are five of them.

 Brushing your teeth twice a day is a good habit but brushing right after eating acidic foods like juice, fruits, red wine and soda isn’t a good idea as it can weaken the teeth enamel and may even lead to yellowing and cracks in the teeth.
 It is one most common brushing mistakes that we make.
 Instead of brushing immediately, rinse your mouth with water and wait for around 40 minutes for the calcium in your saliva to remineralize the teeth.
 You can then brush your teeth.